barbazul/1kfa/mod_guide_player.md

  * ranged (or "at range")
    * When the details of the fiction put two combatants far enough apart that their handheld weapons could not connect
+ * session
+   * The contiguous period of time that you're sitting at the table, playing the game
+ * XP
+   * "experience point" or "experience points"